cerujean/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/09/27 v0.700**
- * UPDATE - Now `Destrutive Weapons` will deal reduced damage (50%) to enemy shield but `Special Weapons` will deal increased damage (20%) to enemy shield, this is to encurage switching weapon and increase stratigical elements in the game
+ * UPDATE - Destructive Weapons will now deal reduced damage (-50%) to enemy shields but Special Weapons will deal increased damage (+20%) to enemy shields, this is to encourage switching weapons and to increase strategical elements in the game

- * NEW - Added `BERSERKER` enemies, this enemy has increased health, shield, damag and EXP. but is rarer to appear compare to other trait
+ * NEW - Added BERSERKER enemies, these enemies have increased health, shield, damage and EXP but are rarer than other traits

- * UPDATE - Reduced gang creation cost from 100,000 to 50,000 btc
+ * UPDATE - Reduced gang creation cost from 100,000 to 50,000 BTC

- * UI - Added color for trait enemy in street fight UI
+ * UI - Added colors for enemies with traits in Nearby Enemies UI

- * UI - Added block prompt for newbiews trying to enter dungeon without having `Pain Away` in their inventory
+ * UI - Added block prompt for newbies trying to enter dungeon without having Pain Away in their inventory

- * UI - Now players lower then level 10 cannot fight enemy that has level too much higher then the player in street fight, to prevent newbie from dying without knowing they need to fight lower level enemies
+ * UPDATE - Players under level 10 can no longer fight an enemy that is too high level for them in Nearby Enemies, to prevent newbies from dying without knowing that they need to fight lower level enemies

 ### **2021/09/23 v0.699**
  * UPDATE - Unit purchases with PayPal will now give 10% additional units